wznmickey/linuxParty/slides.md

 # FOCS Debian

-- Has similar interface to Windows 10
+- Features a similar interface to Windows 10.
+Windows users will feel at home
 - Developed from base system to avoid redundant software as in the official Debian images
 - Aims to lower the time spent by students on installing software during labs
 - Has the following software pre-installed: